 In this paper, we examine the pixel-level image and class-level text alignment using zero-shot referring image segmentation as a proxy task, which can be effectively and quantitatively examined based on off-the-shelf semantic segmentation datasets.
-We find that one of the key reasons of the imperfect alignment between image pixels and textual classes stems from the highly biased dataset used for training the diffusion model.
+We find that one of the key reasons for the imperfect alignment between image pixels and textual classes stems from the biased dataset used for training the diffusion model.
 In the LAION dataset~\cite{schuhmann2021laion}, images are crawled from the internet.
-However, these internet images are naturally long-tailed due to to Zipf’s law of nature~\cite{reed2001pareto}, which mostly contain only common object classes, not rare ones.
-And the long-tailed issue in LAION dataset has been validated by~\cite{parashar2024neglected,wen2024generalization}.
-Additionally, each image typically contains only a small number of classes.
+However, these internet images are naturally long-tailed due to Zipf's law of nature~\cite{reed2001pareto}, and they mostly contain common object classes rather than rare ones.
+The long-tailed issue in the LAION dataset has been validated by~\cite{parashar2024neglected,wen2024generalization}.\IEEEpubidadjcol Additionally, each image typically contains only a small number of classes.
 As a result, the text-image alignment is poorly established when multiple classes are present in a single image.
-We observe that when multiple classes appear in one image, the misalignment occurs with small sized, occluded, or rare object classes. \figurename~\ref{figure:toy_compare} illustrates how different data issues affect pixel-text alignment in diffusion models using toy data (please see details in Section~\ref{sec:align_results}).
+We observe that when multiple classes appear in one image, the misalignment occurs with small-sized, occluded, or rare object classes. \figurename~\ref{figure:toy_compare} illustrates how different data issues affect pixel-text alignment in diffusion models using toy data (please see details in Section~\ref{sec:align_results}).
 The poor alignment will lead to inaccurate semantic heatmaps and masks.